Skip to main content

 Label your essential reading items with a “Core” tag.
 This will let your students know which resources are important and alert us to make sure there is enough access in place.

-Make notes to students
+Add notes for students

 Watch a video walkthrough on how to write a note for students: